KatherineMichel/defna-resources/README.md

 http://ericholscher.com/blog/2017/dec/2/breaking-cliques-at-events/
-http://ericholscher.com/blog/2017/aug/2/pacman-rule-conferences/ | The Pac-Man Rule at Conferences — Eric Holscher - Surfing in Kansas
+http://ericholscher.com/blog/2017/aug/2/pacman-rule-conferences/ | The Pac-Man Rule at Conferences — Eric Holscher - Surfing in Kansas https://twitter.com/kaler/status/957327947064426496 | Parveen Kaler on Twitter: "Idea: A “Please Join Us” sticker/magnet that you can stick on your laptop when you’re at a coffee shop table that has empty seats."

 https://github.com/mxsasha/lessobviouschecklist | mxsasha/lessobviouschecklist: The Less Obvious Conference Checklist